Charlie Chaplin Filmography Continued

 Day

-Chaplin's last two reeler recalls earlier comedies such as
+Charlie Chaplin's last two reeler recalls earlier comedies

 Lunchtime